Rucking Pace Guide: How to Set the Perfect Speed for Your Goals

 Your rucking pace is influenced by several factors, mainly the weight of your pack, the type of terrain, weather conditions, and, of course, your overall fitness level.

-For instance, when you’re just starting out with a light pack, your pace will be faster.
+Moving on, when you’re just starting out with a light pack, your pace will be faster.
 But your speed will naturally slow down as you increase the load or go to more difficult terrain.
 This does not mean that you are regressing; it is only that the muscles used during rucking and the whole body need to adapt to new demands.

 Aligning Pace with Goals